Managing Tracheostomy Care at Home

 - Wash your hands thoroughly with warm soap and water.

 - Use a clean washcloth each time.
 Dip a corner of the cloth into warm water, squeeze out the excess water, apply a mild soap.
-Rub the soap into fabric.
+Rub the soap into the fabric.

 - Remove soiled ties holding onto the trach tube to keep it secure.